Diphenhydramine chewable tabletsPronunciation

 - Diphenhydramine chewable tablets should not be used in CHILDREN younger than 6 years old without checking with the child's doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using diphenhydramine chewable tablets while you are pregnant.
-Diphenhydramine chewable tablets is found in breast milk.
+Diphenhydramine chewable tablets are found in breast milk.
 Do not breast-feed while taking diphenhydramine chewable tablets.

 Possible side effects of diphenhydramine chewable tablets: